pereira-elizabeth/Hamiltonian-learning-using-neural-networks/README.md

 # ML Fidelity vs Noise — Skills Demo

 This repository contains a small **machine learning demo** in condensed matter physics:
-predicting real onsite energies of a 1D chain and comparing **predicted vs true spectral densities**.
+predicting real onsite energies of a 1D chain and comparing **predicted vs true spectral densities** (local density of states or LDOS).
 The jupyter notebook includes the necessary functions to make the training and testing data of the neural network, the neural network, and also a code layout to study the robustness of neural netowrk, it is studied using the quantity called fidelity.
 The jupyter file has comments throughout the file for easy explanation.
 ---